ossobv/planb/README.rst

 TODO
 ----

+* Encryption: right now, encryption keys are still a bit of a mess:
+  - stuff is stored in tank/_local; should use some kind of vault;
+  - when removing/renaming, those keys are not updated alongside;
+  - planb-zfssync.sh does not clean up snapshots created before send/recv failure (e.g. because remote did not support --raw)
+  - add key rotation example scripts?
+* Docs: add documentation for sync from previous unencrypted filesets?
+* Docs: add a bit of documentation on how to work with encrypted filesets
+* Consider: move the hostgroup contents to separate filesets, so as to create a more readable fileset listing. tank/HOSTGROUP/FILESET instead of tank/HOSTGROUP-FILESET.
+* RFE: Add post-backup.d directory somewhere where we can place post-backup-done scripts to manually do X or Y.
+* RFE: Add planb group for better permission management.
+* RFE: Also store user/group permissions on/after rsync (using xattr extended attributes?).
 * BUG: Items added to /exclude list are not deleted from destination if they have already been backed up once.
 The rsync job would need some way to keep track of changes in include/exclude settings, and run a